 The Sea of Galilee

 Though known as a sea, the Sea of Galilee is only a lake.
 Its other names are Lake of Gennesaret and Lake Tiberias.
-This pear-shaped lake is 13 miles long from north to south and eight miles at the widest part from east to west.
+This pear- shaped lake is 13 miles long from north to south and eight miles at the widest part from east to west.
 The circumference of the lake is 33 miles and its maximum depth is 141 feet.
-It is the lowest freshwater lake on the earth and the second lowest lake in the world after the Dead Sea.
+It is the lowest freshwater lake on the earth and the second-lowest lake in the world after the Dead Sea.
 The chief source of water to the lake is Jordan River, originating from Mount Hermon and supplemented by springs from the streams and wadis of the hills of Galilee.
-The water level and the size of the lake have gone down as centuries went by.
+The water level and the size of the lake have gradually gone down with each passing century.

-Violent storm is possible in the Sea of Galilee because of its low-lying position of 700 feet below sea level surrounded by hills.
-Though the lake is calm, violent storms develop swiftly when the icy wind comes over the snow-covered eastern mountains and drops through the funnel like narrow mountain valleys into the warm air of the sea.
+Violent storms are possible in the Sea of Galilee because of its low-lying position of 700 feet below sea level surrounded by hills.
+Though the lake is calm, violent storms develop swiftly when the icy wind comes over the snow-covered eastern mountains and drops through the funnel-like narrow mountain valleys into the warm air of the sea.

 Swamped by waves

 The word used in the gospel for the storm is “seismos” which means earthquake because the storm was wild and shaky.
 The situation was so dangerous that even the disciples, who were fishermen and familiar with the sea, were frightened.
 The high waves tossed the boat around and the boat was sinking.
-Though the storm was a natural phenomenon, it occurred by divine providence.
-That allowed Jesus to show to his disciples that he, who had a part in the universe’s creation, was also a master of the nature.
+Though the storm was a natural phenomenon, it occurred by divine plan.
+That allowed Jesus to show to his disciples that he, through whom the whole of creation came into existence, was also master over nature.
 He had already shown his power over sickness and demons by many miracles.

-Jesus was so tired that the storm did not bother him.
-The nature’s wild action did not frighten Jesus because there was nothing for him to fear.
+Jesus was in such deep sleep that the storm did not disturb him.
+Nature’s fury did not perturb him because he was above fear.
 He was sure that the storm could not end his life nor of his disciples’ because they had to continue their mission in this world.
-He might have been aware of the storm but was relaxing and waiting for his disciples’ reaction.
+He might have been aware of the storm but relaxing, expecting his disciples’ panicky reactions.

 (25) They woke him and cried, “Lord, save us!
 We are lost!”

 Jesus was sleeping during the wild storm, so the disciples had to wake him up.
-They desperately needed his intervention to save their lives and Jesus’ life.
-Though some were fishermen and had spent much of their life in that lake, it was their most challenging experience in the lake.
-They might have been impatient at Jesus’ indifference at that critical time.
-However, they who had witnessed the miracles of Jesus, believed that he could save them.
+They desperately needed his intervention to survive.
+Though some were fishermen and had spent much of their life in that lake, it was their most challenging experience to date.
+They might have been impatient with his seeming indifference at that critical juncture.
+However, they who had witnessed the miracles of Jesus, believed that he alone could save them.

 (26) But Jesus answered, “Why are you so afraid?
 How little faith you have?”
 Then he stood up and rebuked the wind and the waves; and it became completely calm.

-The disciples were in terror because of the unexpected and strange natural calamity.
-Though they woke up Jesus with hope in him, according to Jesus, they lacked enough faith at that moment.
+The disciples were in terror because of the life-threatening situation.
+Although they woke up Jesus in desperation, according to Jesus it betrayed their lack of faith.

-Jesus got up from the boat and scolded the storm as if addressing a person or a demon.
+Jesus got up from sleep and scolded the storm as if addressing a person or a demon.
 That was Jesus’ way of performing miracles.
-For example, Jesus rebuked the fever when healing the sickness of Simon’s mother-in-law (Luke 4:39), and he rebuked the unclean spirit while healing a boy possessed with a demon (Mark 9:25).
+For example, Jesus rebuked the fever when healing the sickness of Simon’s mother-in-law (Lk 4:39), and he rebuked the unclean spirit while healing a boy possessed with a demon (Mk 9:25).
 The words of Jesus were powerful enough to calm the storm.
-The effect was instantaneous when he performed the miracle.
+The effects were instantaneous when he performed the miracle.

 Using “people” instead of the disciples shows that there were other men besides the disciples in the boat.
 That could mean the crew of the boat and the disciples.
-The cause of amazement was that they were seeing for the first time Jesus calming the winds and the sea through his commands.
+The cause of amazement was that they were seeing for the first time, Jesus’ authority over the elements of nature.